kapicorp/tesoro/README.md

 <img src="./docs/images/tesoro_logo.png" width="250">

-Tesoro allows you to seamlessly apply Kapitan [secret refs](https://kapitan.dev/secrets/) in compiled Kubernetes manifests.
-As it runs in the cluster, it will reveal embedded kapitan secret refs in manifests when they are applied.
+Tesoro allows you to seamlessly apply Kubernetes manifests with Kapitan [secret refs](https://kapitan.dev/secrets/).
+As it runs in the cluster, it will reveal embedded Kapitan secret refs when they are applied.
+It supports all types of Kapitan secrets backends: AWS KMS, GCP KMS, Vault with more coming up.

 ## Example